-- Pokeweed spread on reforestation plots the condition is not a concern but is still to be monitored; - Scattered ambrosia (ragweed) in view of the risks associated with ambrosia, treatment for this species is planned during the non-pollen period.
+- some instances of pokeweed the situation is not a concern but is to be monitored; - ragweed in view of the risks associated with ragweed, treatment for this species is scheduled during the non-pollen period. - black cherry the situation is not a concern but is to be monitored; - Japanese knotweed, presence in a few areas no concern at this stage.